 1. Make sure the blade block pistons are moving freely.

-The pistons should freely move up and down when you press up on them.
+Clean the blade block after each day after use to remove concrete buildup.
+The pistons, shield, and Lexan plate should freely move up and down when you press up on them.
 If it's jammed, there might be bits of concrete stuck inside the blade block.
+Use a margin trowel or heavy-duty hand-held brush to clean the area.
 If the blade block pistons are still jammed, use a graphite-based lubricant (do not use WD40)

 2. Align the Soff-Cut Blade with the Skid Plate

 The skid plate is designed to keep the Soff-Cut blade stable when cutting a joint.
 If the skid plate is bent, the Soff-Cut blade will wobble when it's cutting, causing ravelled Soff-Cut joints.
 Replace your skid plate if it is bent or damaged.

 4. Make sure you are in the Green Zone

 The Green Zone is the window of opportunity to cut the concrete before it has a chance to crack.
 Test the concrete by touching, stepping, and rolling the Soff-Cut Saw onto the concrete.
 If there are no impressions on the concrete, you are ready to begin laying out your cuts.